axoflow/axosyslog-core-docs/content/docs/chapter-parsers/json-parser/_index.md

 {{% alert title="Note" color="info" %}}

 The JSON parser currently supports only integer, double and string values when interpreting JSON structures.
-As `syslog-ng` does not handle different data types internally, the JSON parser converts all JSON data to string values.
+As AxoSyslog does not handle different data types internally, the JSON parser converts all JSON data to string values.
 In case of boolean types, the value is converted to 'TRUE' or 'FALSE' as their string representation.

 The JSON parser discards messages if it cannot parse them as JSON messages, so it acts as a JSON-filter as well.